 What is modal and how is it made?

 Modal is the generic name for a semi-synthetic upgrade to viscose (viscose is also known as rayon—here’s our take on the sustainability of viscose).
 Essentially modal goes through an additional process that makes it somewhat stronger than traditional rayon.
 Breathable and silky smooth to the touch, and with an impressive resistance to shrinkage and pilling, modal is around 50% more water-absorbent per unit volume than cotton.
-Boasting similar properties to other cellulose fibres, it’s designed to absorb the dye and stay colour-fast when washed in warm water, making it a popular choice in the manufacture of underwear and activewear alike.
+Boasting similar properties to other cellulose fibres, it’s designed to absorb the dye and stay colour-fast when washed in warm water, making it a popular choice for underwear and activewear alike.
 Some modal is still made in Japan, where it was originally developed in 1951, but the vast majority is now produced in China.

 How does modal impact the environment?

-A key factor in all of this is that Lenzing does not produce ready to wear fabrics.
+However, a key factor in all of this is that Lenzing does not produce ready to wear fabrics.
 Instead, the company sells yarns to mills and manufacturers who in turn make fabrics.
 The environmental impact involved in weaving fibres into fabrics can be significant, with conventional methods using high levels of water and chemicals.

 How does modal compare to other rayon fabrics?